Use disqus on your Drupal website2 minutes to read

-- faster page loading (without comments) since the comments will be

-	loaded later outside from your platform;
+- faster page loading (without comments) since the comments will be loaded later outside from your platform;

-	- you can export the comments from DISQUS and import them on the new

-	platform where you want now your comments (so its reversible);
+- you can export the comments from DISQUS and import them on the new platform where you want now your comments (so it is reversible);

-	- it's quite simpler to use, since if someone is already using it on

-	another blog or other websites, they are familiar how it works (not a

-	new different way to comment);
+- it's quite simpler to use, since if someone is already using it on another blog or other websites, they are familiar how it works (not a new different way to comment);

 - the visitor won't need to login only on your blog or website just to comment, he/she/it can use the DISQUS login that is already integrated with several other platforms (like Google, Facebook and Twitter);

 - it has several features that are being upgraded and created that your website can take advantage without a need to upgrade the comments module or other developments;

 - email notifications for and from new comments;

 - comments moderation of several sites at once in your DISQUS account.